Roxanne Dunbar-Ortiz: Activism

-In 1981, Dunbar-Ortiz was asked to visit Sandinista Nicaragua to appraise the land tenure situation of the Miskito Indians in the northeastern region of the country.
+In 1981, Dunbar-Ortiz was asked to visit Sandinista Nicaragua to appraise the land tenure situation of the Mosquitian people in Mosquitia.
 Her two trips there that year coincided with the beginning of United States government's sponsorship of a proxy war to overthrow the Sandinistas, with the northeastern region on the border with Honduras becoming a war zone and the basis for extensive propaganda carried out by the Reagan administration against the Sandinistas.
 In over a hundred trips to Nicaragua and Honduras from 1981 to 1989, she monitored what was called the Contra War.
 She tells of these years in Caught in the Crossfire: The Miskitu Indians of Nicaragua (1985) and Blood on the Border: A Memoir of the Contra War (2005).

 In her work An Indigenous Peoples' History of the United States, Dunbar-Ortiz condemns the Discovery Doctrine and the settler colonialism that devastated Native American populations in the United States.
 She compares this form of religious bigotry to the modern-day conquests of al-Qaeda.
 She states that, since much of the current land within the United States was taken by aggression and oppression, "Native peoples have vast claims to reparations and restitution," yet "[n]o monetary amount can compensate for lands illegally seized, particularly those sacred lands necessary for Indigenous peoples to regain social coherence."

 She is featured in the feminist history film She's Beautiful When She's Angry.

 She is Professor Emerita of Ethnic Studies at California State University, Hayward.
-Since retiring from university teaching, she has been lecturing widely and writing.
+Since retiring from university teaching, she has been lecturing widely and continues to write.

 Awards

-The Lannan Foundation awarded Dunbar-Ortiz the 2017 Cultural Freedom Award, "for the achievements of her lifetime of tireless work."
+The Lannan Foundation awarded Dunbar-Ortiz the 2017 Cultural Freedom Award "for the achievements of her lifetime of tireless work."